christophstrasen/WorldObserver/docs_internal/api_proposal.md

   `time`), WorldObserver attaches the corresponding helper set to the ObservationStream.
 Helper sets are thin, domain‑specific refinements that can be reused across streams and extended by third parties.
+- Internally, ObservationStreams and helpers use LQR windows directly: join windows for schema joins, group windows for aggregate‑style helpers, and `distinct` windows for “once per key” helpers.
+The public API should expose only semantic options (e.g. `scope`, `windowSeconds`) rather than raw LQR window configs.
+Typical domain helpers are:
+  - `:distinctPerSquare()` / `:distinctPerSquareWithin(seconds)` as thin
+    wrappers around `distinct` for square‑keyed deduplication; and
+  - analogous helpers for other domains (e.g. zombies) when needed.
+  Full LQR tuning remains available via an advanced escape hatch (e.g. `stream:getLQR()`).

 ---